Closing the File on a Criminal and Junkie Named Judd Bagley

 It was a dirty job, but there's little question that his tactics deterred critical coverage by both the media and analysts.
 In 2010, after a relentless series of posts by Sam Antar, the accounting fraud expert and reformed felon, Overstock restated its earnings to throw out years of phony profits.
 Sam wrote about it here.
 See if you can find a reference to it in the media.

-Bagley was joined at Deep Capture by Mark Mitchell, a disgraced former Columbia Journalism Review columnist who wrote for the site meandering, largely fictional paranoid conspiracy theories.
+Bagley was joined at the Deep Capture fake news website by Mark Mitchell, a disgraced former Columbia Journalism Review columnist who wrote for the site meandering, largely fictional paranoid conspiracy theories.
 He was the principal author of the article that resulted in the Canadian libel suit.

 With the media tamed, Bagley has paved the way for Overstock.com chairman Jonathan Johnson, a doctrinaire libertarian and foe of unions, to run for governor of Utah.
 It's not known if Johnson's political ambitions have curbed Bagley's cyberstalking in recent years.
 But we can surmise that what I'm about to describe, which has not come out publicly until now, wouldn't do him a bit of good if he runs.